-Her music takes a new point of view – a personal and unapologetic perspective that is not only catchy but empowering and relatable.
+The music of Ashnikko takes a new point of view – a personal and unapologetic perspective that is not only catchy but empowering and relatable.
 Her music departs from the idealized pop star and sends a message that it’s okay not to conform to society’s norms – and actually to change those norms yourself.
-As she recounted to Cool Accidents, ‘Don’t compromise who you are.
+As she said to Cool Accidents, ‘Don’t compromise who you are.
 Being smooth and polished and cool is gross, I’m just winging it.’

-In this cover interview feature with RAIN which took place over a year, we explore Ashnikko’s early beginnings and talk about her upcoming album the Demidevil mixtape.
-The new album includes features from some of her greatest influences such as Kelis and Avril Lavigne.
+In this cover interview feature with RAIN which took place over a year, we explore the early begnnings of Ashnikko and talk about her upcoming album the Demidevil mixtape.
+Moreover, the new album includes features from some of her greatest influences such as Kelis and Avril Lavigne.

 Mark Benjamin: Where did you grow up?
 How has it informed your music?